stevenchadburrow/RPi02W-Emulators/README.md

 <a href="https://github.com/deltabeard/Peanut-GB">Link to Original PeanutGB Repo</a><br>

 <b>Purpose:</b><br>
 This project is to introduce myself to how the Raspberry Pi Zero 2W works, and further my knowledge on 'modern' microprocessors running Linux.
 The immediate goal is to make a handheld device that plays Gameboy and Gameboy Color games that can also connect to the television.
-The next goal would be to run Gameboy Advance games as well.
+The next goal would be to run Gameboy Advance games as well (work in progress).
 I'm using PeanutGB because I am familiar with it, and I wanted to port something well-designed, well-tested, and that would have no problem running on this device.<br>

 <b>Connecting an ILI9341 LCD in SPI mode using pins:</b><br>
 CS = GPIO8 / Pin24<br>